balaji16464/LibraryManagementSystem/README.md

 - **List All Books**: Displays a list of all books in the system.
 - **View Book Details**: Provides detailed information about a specific book by ISBN.

+## Design

+For a detailed explanation of the design and architecture of the Library Management System, please refer to the [Design Document](https://github.com/balaji16464/LibraryManagementSystem/blob/master/Desgin.md).

 ## Technologies

 - **.NET Core**: The framework used for building the application.